nwjs/node/doc/api/http.md

 socket.
 For example, one may wish to more gracefully close the socket with a custom HTTP response instead of abruptly severing the connection.

-Default behavior is to close the socket with an HTTP '400 Bad Request' response if possible, otherwise the socket is immediately destroyed.
+Default behavior is to try close the socket with a HTTP '400 Bad Request', or a HTTP '431 Request Header Fields Too Large' in the case of a [`HPE_HEADER_OVERFLOW`][] error.
+If the socket is not writable it is immediately destroyed.

 `socket` is the [`net.Socket`][] object that the error originated from.